EliseevNP/githelp/README.md

   -v, --verbose       Show details about the result of running command  [boolean] [default: false] -h, --help          Show help  [boolean]
  ```

- > You need add ssh key in your gitlab account for using this command

 ## License